sheepforce/Exckel/README.md

                                      the summary. (default 0.01)
          --energyfilter=FLOAT,FLOAT  Energy range (eV) of the excited states of interest and plot range for spectrum.
-      -? --help                      Display help message
+         --states=[INT]              Plot specific states and ignore all other criteria in the summary.
+Give as "[a,b,c]" -? --help                      Display help message
       -V --version                   Print version information